URBREATH/15-minutes-city/README.md

 For OSM categories, the .sld files located in the `style` folder are used, while for POI categories, custom .sld files can be provided using the poi_category_custom_style parameter.

-## Log rotation

-All messages are written to `15min_logger.log` in the `log` folder, with size-based log rotation enabled via a RotatingFileHandler.
-When the file reaches the configured maximum size (10 MB), a rollover occurs and a new log file is created.

-A maximum of three rotated log files are retained (backupCount=3), with older files automatically discarded.

 ## Output Folder Structure